gleechi/gleechi.github.io/pages/0.14.0/unity/external_controllers/unity_vg_ec_leaphand.md

 ### AutoSetup

-Finally, you can use the "LEAP_EXT" option to [AutoSetup](unity_component_myvirtualgrasp.0.14.0.html#autosetup) your VG configuration.
+Finally, you can use the "Leap Hand" option to [AutoSetup](unity_component_myvirtualgrasp.0.14.0.html#autosetup) your VG configuration.

 For this controller, AutoSetup